sunpy/sunraster/docs/contributing.rst

 * `SunPy version control guide`_

-The principles in the SunPy guides for contributing code and utilizing GitHub and git are exactly the same for RasterPy except that we contribute to the RasterPy repository rather than the SunPy one.
+The principles in the SunPy guides for contributing code and utilizing GitHub and git are exactly the same for SunRaster except that we contribute to the SunRaster repository rather than the SunPy one.
 If you are a more seasoned developer and would like to get furhter information, you can check out the `SunPy Developer's Guide`_.

-Before you can contribute code to RasterPy, you first need to install the development version of RasterPy.
+Before you can contribute code to SunRaster, you first need to install the development version of SunRaster.
 To find out how, see :ref:`dev_install`.

-Next, you will have to create a new online version of the RasterPy repo on your own GitHub account, a process known as "forking".
+Next, you will have to create a new online version of the SunRaster repo on your own GitHub account, a process known as "forking".
 (If you don't have a GitHub account, `sign up here`_.)
-Sign into your GitHub account and then go to the main `RasterPy GitHub repository`_.
+Sign into your GitHub account and then go to the main `SunRaster GitHub repository`_.
 Click the "Fork" button in the top right corner of the page.
 A pop-up window should appear asking to you to confirm which GitHub account you wish to fork to.
-Once you've done that, you should have a new version of the RasterPy repo on your own GitHub account.
-It should reside at a URL like https:/github.com/my_github_handle/rasterpy.
+Once you've done that, you should have a new version of the SunRaster repo on your own GitHub account.
+It should reside at a URL like https:/github.com/my_github_handle/sunraster.

 Next, we need to link our newly forked online repo with the one we created on our local machine as part of the installation.
 To do